sveltejs/kit/.changeset/beige-ties-allow.md

 '@sveltejs/kit': patch
 ---

-fix: use runes in when detecting Svelte 5
+fix: use runes in generated root when detecting Svelte 5